kalisio/kdk/docs/tools/cli.md

 module.exports = {
   // Each key is the repo name of a module or application
   kCore: {
-    dependencies: [] // List of dependent kalisio modules if any },
+    dependencies: [], // List of dependent KDK modules if any
+    branches: ['master', 'test'] // List of branches the module is available on
+    // If the current target branch of the CLI is not included it will be skipped },
   kApp: {
     application: true, // Indicates if this is the main application module
-    dependencies: ['@kalisio/kdk-core']
+    dependencies: ['@kalisio/kdk-core'],
-  }
+    branch: 'master' // Branch the module should be forced on whatever the current target branch of the CLI }
 }